 Article categories “NEWS”

-Why Jeanbrun Scheme Replaces Pinel
+Why Jeanbrun Scheme replaces Pinel

 Since the end of 2023, the real estate market has experienced a significant slowdown.
 The combination of higher interest rates, stricter credit conditions, and a tense economic climate has slowed down acquisitions.
 For you, this is the perfect opportunity.